Bessie Starkman: Criminal operations

 On 27 September 1929, Italiano was convicted of trafficking in heroin and sentenced to five years in prison.
 Italiano was offered a plea bargain by the Crown under which his sentence would be reduced in exchange for testifying against Starkman and Perri, but he literally observed Omertà by saying nothing in response.
-In a major violation of the Mafia code which calls for a boss to financially support the wife and children of a Mafiosi who observes omertà while he is in prison, Starkman refused to support Italiano's wife and children.
+In a major violation of the Mafia code which calls for a boss to financially support the wife and children of a Mafioso who observes omertà while he is in prison, Starkman refused to support Italiano's wife and children.
 Italiano was the first cousin to Maria Rosa Italiano, the wife of Antonio Papalia, who was greatly angered at this violation of the Mafia code.
 Papalia was one of Perri's more important subordinates.
 Papalia was especially annoyed because the burden of supporting Italiano's wife and children fell upon him in default.
 Papalia asked Perri as his boss to observe the Mafia code, but Perri told him that he was unwilling to challenge Starkman.
 Papalia came to hate Starkman whom he felt was too greedy.
 Likewise, Papalia came to feel a certain contempt for Perri whom he viewed as a weak boss unable to stand up to his common-law wife.